 If you are interested in history and art I highly recommend you go inside the church – a ticket costs € 7,50.
 Here you can have a look at the pulpit from where the indictment of Galileo was read out, see colored glass windows from the 14th and 15th century and frescoes inspired by The Divine Comedy by Dante.

 Cattedrale di Santa Maria del Fiore

 Cattedrale di Santa Maria del Fiore (or just “Il Duomo”) is the dome of Florence.
 It comes out of nowhere when you walk the small streets, towers above you with its decorative mix of pink, white and green marble on the outside, and the sight is just so impressive.
 The construction of the cathedral was begun in 1296, and in 1434 the gigantic dome designed by Filippo Brunelleschi was completed.
-It remains the largest brick dome ever constructed.
+It remains the largest brick dome ever constructed and offers one of the best views of Florence.
 As soon as the dome was in place the church was consecrated by Pope Eugene IV.
 Next to the Florence Cathedral, you find the Baptistery and Giotto’s Campanile (the bell tower).
 These three buildings are part of the UNESCO World Heritage Site covering the historic center of Florence, and you really don’t want to miss any of them.

 When you look at Ponte Vecchio you should notice that there is a roof on the bridge.
 Under that roof, you find the Vasari Corridor – a walkway that Cosimo I de’ Medici had Giorgio Vasari build in 1565 so he could walk from Palazzo Vecchio (the Florence town hall) to Palazzo Pitti (his home) without having to fear for his security.